marcio081010/DetectorIP/README.md

 ### ⚠️Attention⚠️

-*this script was made for the purpose of improving your learning about python programming!!
+⚠️🚧* this script was made for the purpose of improving your learning about python programming!! *🚧⚠️

 🚧then Use at your own risk and take responsibility for your acts.🚧

 By: ⚡Marcio Vinicius⚡
 💸💲help keep this project from sponsoring!!💲💰